frtu/archetypes/README.md

 Note : The artecfacts below all rely on [base-pom](https://search.maven.org/artifact/com.github.frtu.archetype/base-pom/1.1.0/pom) that helps to normalize all the libraries CVE fixes and version upgrades.

-Feel free to inline some of the dependencies or all dependencies & remove it.
+Feel free to inline some of the dependencies or all dependencies & remove dependency to this pom.xml (it's a template).

 ## Overview